nattive/react-native-custom-phone-input/example/README.md

 # Phone Number Input Example

-This is an Expo app that demonstrates the `expo-phone-number-input` component.
+This is an Expo app that demonstrates the `react-native-international-phone-input` component.

 ## Features Demonstrated